EBISPOT/ICBO2017/README.md

 If we search for the term in OLS we will be able to find a suitable match for it.
 But let's pretend that there isn't one.
 This will sometimes happen with your data.
 Sometimes your data isn't represented yet in the ontology you want - or in any ontology!

-We will see how to create a new class in an ontology using (Webulous)[www.ebi.ac.uk/efo/webilous].
+We will see how to create a new class in an ontology using Webulous (www.ebi.ac.uk/efo/webulous).

 Webulous is a tool for guided ontology development.
 You can specify ontology design patterns in Webulous and populate them with data.
 There is a built in ontology searcher and validator.

 ## Part Eleven - Install BioSolr plugins

 We have our data all annotated.
+If you look into the original file with the studies (`gwas-catalog-data-lung.csv`), you will see that we already have the mappings there under the column `efo_uri`.
 Now we're going to try and improve our search results using the structure of the ontology.
 To do this, we need to add the BioSolr ontology expansion plugin.

 Before we start, let's shutdown our running Solr server